Today’s customers have more options and are more informed about their purchases than ever.

 Successful closed-loop feedback means paying attention to recurring issues.

 Ask your internal data team questions such as, “what is a Bayesian Neural Network?”
-Then, consider how to best use Bayesian neural networks for repeat purchase modeling to assist in drawing information from data processing via artificial intelligence.
+Then, consider how to best use Bayesian neural networks for repeat purchase modeling to assist in extracting information from data through artificial intelligence.

 Complaints are at the heart of the customer feedback loop.
 They show you where customers are facing their most pressing issues and the obstacles that are preventing them from becoming repeat customers.